 He’s also had a lot more support on his side, particularly at the wide receiver and tight end positions.

 "I really think the team needs to be commended for even getting to this point," Manning says.
 "There are a lot of teams that had disappointing losses last year: Atlanta, Washington.
 Everybody says in that locker room, ‘Let’s get back next year.’
 It just doesn’t happen.
 It’s hard to get back."
 New England has built a 13-4 mark in part on Brady’s brilliant leadership and adaptability.
-He’s made Julian Edelman into a consistent offensive threat (105 catches, 1,056 yards), and has turned to the ground game because the rest of his receivers are new or inexperienced.

 "We keep handing it off and those guys just run so hard and do such a great job running and finding the holes where they can just slice through there and gain as many yards as they can," Brady says.